Urigo/angular-meteor/.github/CONTRIBUTING.md

 Also if you want to record a video for a chapter we would love to help you.

+#### Guidelines for video

+* Make videos as short as possible - easier to update and nicer to watch - be short as a sub-step (2.5, 3.11, etc...)
+* Upload your video to Youtube and send us the link - add tags and miningful content descriptions on Youtube
+* Upload your video sources to our [open Github repo](https://github.com/Urigo/angular-meteor-videos) - That way they are editable in any way we want (translated, dubbed, improve audio, update inner parts, etc...)
+* Feel free to contact [me](https://github.com/urigo) for any questions

+#### Guidelines for screenshots and gifs to the tutorial

+* Just do it!  we need many of those and it's really helping the tutorial. and you are doing it already anyway....

 ## <a name="submit"></a> Submission Guidelines

 ### Submitting an Issue